JBarti/MOS6502emu/README.md

 When the program starts the code is loaded into a memory address specified by the first line of the .asm source code file or noted in a way by the developer.

 The PC is then set to point to the address where the code is loaded.

+# Installation

+The current stage of the emulator uses ncurses for visualisation and debuging.

+To install ncurses on debian based systems run:
+`sudo apt-get install libncurses5-dev libncursesw5-dev`

+To compile the code run: `make`.

+After the code is compiled run `./main`.